 I also found a comment in reaction to this blog article on a yahoo forum and I am quoting it

 What this commentator/critic has missed is the fact that I have acknowledged the greats of the past.
 They were true greats and they came up because they were exceptional (point on being elite in its true sense).
-The very reason that he has to give examples of exceptions defeats his purpose.
+The very reason that he has to give examples of exceptional cases defeats his purpose.
+I can add a few other names.
+Who can forget Sheikh Chinna Moulana and his sublime naagaswara?.
+Let us all take a look at the state of naagaswara sangeetha today.
+I love naagaswara.
+I think dOlu is one of the most versatile drums in the whole world.
+Why is it that these instruments have limited takers from people outside a certain caste or creed?
 All of us have moments of ignorance.
-After thinking further, I wonder whether cultural barriers (of carnatic music) are typical of any elite art form.
+After thinking further, I wonder whether cultural barriers (of Carnatic music) are typical of any elite art form.
 They remain unbreached at the same time being open.